hbc/NGS_Data_Analysis_Course/lessons/08-rnaseq-worksflow.md

 ```

-Let's load up some of the modules we need for this section: ** do we need any modules??**
+Let's load up some of the modules we need for this section: **do we need any other modules??**

 ```
      module load samtools